Sam-Monique/Badger-Plugins-SM/pluginss/environments/SECAR_VIOLA/README.md

 This notes any revelvant information or changes about any methods.

+`__init__()`

+In the init method, defined is a dictionary with shortened names as the keys and the values as the pv's of these values.
+Loaded in is the `quad_config` file.
+A dictionary is created to store the current value of the dipoles.
+The `initial_transmission` is set.

 `_set_var()`

-Note about this method, there is a condition in this method that if the set value is greater than that of the current, then the magnet is cycled using the method `CycleMagnet`
+Note about this method, there is a condition in this method that if the set value is greater than that of the current, then the magnet is cycled using the method `CycleMagnet()`

 `image_analysis()`